Beto (footballer, born 1975)

 Joubert Araújo Martins, or simply Beto (born 7 January 1975, in Cuiabá) is a Brazilian former footballer who played as a midfielder.
 During his career, he played for several Brazilian clubs such as Botafogo, Grêmio, Flamengo, Fluminense and Vasco da Gama.
+Infamous for partying, he was nicknamed Beto Cachaça by rivals.

-After a very promising beginning to his career with Botafogo, Beto made his debut for the Brazil national team in 1995, in a friendly match against Argentina, in Buenos Aires, which Brazil won 1–0.
-He later played for the national team on 13 occasions, and was a member of the squad that won the 1999 Copa América, in Paraguay.
+Beto made a very promising beginning to his career with Botafogo, and debut on the Brazil national team in 1995, when they won at an away homefriendly against Argentina, in Buenos Aires, 1–0.
+He would play for the national team on 13 occasions, and was a member of the squad that won the 1999 Copa América, in Paraguay.

-Beto won the Brazilian national championship with Botafogo de Futebol e Regatas, in 1995, and the Rio de Janeiro state championship three times in a row, in 1999, 2000 and 2001, for Flamengo.
-With Flamengo, he became a fan-favourite, not only for his noteworthy ability, but also because of his fighting spirit, which he famously demonstrated in the 2000 and 2001 finals against Vasco da Gama.
+Beto was on Botafogo de Futebol e Regatas when they won the 1995 Brazilian national championship, and was on Flamengo when they won the Rio de Janeiro state championship three consecutive seasons (1999 to 2001).
+With Flamengo, he became a fan-favourite, for his tenacity that was well demonstrated in the 2000 and 2001 finals against Vasco da Gama.